HazyResearch/meerkat/docs/source/start/walkthrough.md

 !head -n 5 downloads/imagenette2-160/imagenette.csv
 ```
+Next, we'll load it into a Meerkat `DataFrame`.

 ## 📸 Creating an image `DataFrame`
 Meerkat's core contribution is the DataFrame, a simple columnar data abstraction.
 The Meerkat DataFrame can house columns of arbitrary type – from integers and strings to complex, high-dimensional objects like videos, images, medical volumes and graphs.